zozlak/auth/README.md

 * Obtaining access token with OAuth2-based providers (e.g. Google) require redirection to external services.

-Issuing such auxiliary requests would stop resolution of other auth providers in the chain and evaluation of other methods in the chain would stop full resolution of above-mentioned auth providers.
+Sending such auxiliary requests would stop resolution of other auth providers in the chain.
+On the other evaluation of other methods in the chain would stop full resolution of above-mentioned auth providers.
+Therefore they exclude each other.

+### Using with REST services

+In most cases it doesn't make sense